Toxy121/Retrac-Analysis/README.md

 They then use Crypto++ to come up with a password for the archive, and set the password, along with the compression level and compression method.\
 ![](images/image9.png)

-Next, then use [GetSystemInfo](https://learn.microsoft.com/en-us/windows/win32/api/sysinfoapi/nf-sysinfoapi-getsysteminfo) to obtain the number of cpu cores are available, and use that many threads in order to speed up compression.
+Next, they use [GetSystemInfo](https://learn.microsoft.com/en-us/windows/win32/api/sysinfoapi/nf-sysinfoapi-getsysteminfo) to obtain the number of cpu cores are available, and use that many threads in order to speed up compression.
 Finally, they begin compressing the archive to a buffer.
 ![](images/image10.png)

 The archive buffer is then moved to the buffer pointed to by the first parameter in this function.